w3c/badging/explainer.md

 * Tricky: The API is tied to notifications.
 You can't show a badge unless there are pending notifications.

+### Chrome OS

+Not currently supported, but will [soon be available](https://crbug.com/801014) for Android apps using the above `NotificationChannel` API.
+The Chrome browser itself will be able to re-use this mechanism for showing a coloured dot on web application icons.

 ### iOS

 * The host API is